Does your project involve humans or animals?

 - All participants must sign a print version of this form before taking part in your experiment.

-- Caregiver signatures are also required for participants under the age of 18.
+- Caregiver/guardian signatures are also required for participants under the age of 18.

 - Informed consent forms contain confidential data, so they should be stored securely by the adult supervisor of this project and shredded once the project is no longer needed for science fairs.